codenimja/nimtest/forum_post.md

 Hey Nim Community! 🚀

-I'm excited to announce **nimtest v1.0** - a comprehensive testing framework that brings modern testing capabilities to Nim with style and soul.
+I'm excited to announce **nimtest v1.0** - a comprehensive testing framework that brings modern testing capabilities to Nim with automatic resource management and CI/CD integration.

 ### What Makes nimtest Special?